 For those with osteoporosis, bones are brittle and fragile.
 It can be so severe that a minor impact, or even a cough, can cause a fracture.
 Osteopenia is less severe than osteoporosis, but may lead to full-on osteoporosis if ignored.

-As we age, the risk for developing osteoporosis increases.
+As we age, the risk for developing osteoporosis and osteopenia increases.
 Women, especially white and Asian women, are more susceptible to the disease than men.
 This is why we encourage pre- and post-menopausal women to talk to their physician about their concerns, and start taking preventative measures while their bones are still relatively healthy.

 Symptoms of Osteoporosis

-One of the dangers of osteoporosis is that there are no outward symptoms to warn you until you already have the disease.
+One of the dangers of osteoporosis and osteopenia is that there are no outward symptoms to warn you until you already have the disease.
 However, there are some things you can do to reverse some of the effects of osteoporosis even after you’ve developed some symptoms.

 Bones weakened by osteoporosis may cause: